Uberspace/lab/source/guide_neos.rst

 Configuration
 ============

-Point your browser to your website URL and append /setup (i.e. isabell.uber.space/setup) to use the web based installer.
+Point your browser to your website URL and append /setup (e.g. isabell.uber.space/setup) to use the web based installer.

 After setting some things up automatically, the setup will ask you for a setup password.
 You need to get this from a file in your Neos installation first: